HFC JOURNALISM SCHOLARSHIP

-Chona A. Montesines-Sonido, publisher and managing editor of the HFC, noticed an under-representation of Filipinos in journalism including mass communications and media.
-The HFC is offering financial help to college students of Filipino heritage majoring in JMC fields at one of the four-year accredited universities in Hawaii.
-Montesines-Sonido wants local talent to stay in Hawaii since the community will benefit a lot from them.
+Chona A. Montesines-Sonido, publisher and managing editor of the Chronicle, noticed an under-representation of Filipinos in journalism (including mass communications and media) in general.
+Her newspaper is offering financial help to college students of Filipino heritage majoring in JMC fields at one of the four-year accredited universities in Hawaii.
+She wants local talent to stay in Hawaii since the community will benefit a lot from them.

 Declining enrollments in JMC schools adversely affect the number of qualified graduates entering the workforce.
 The Chronicle hopes that this journalism scholarship program is a good motivator for local Filipino students to study and work in Hawaii’s media and reverse the situation.

 “We need future Fil-Am writers and leaders in the fields of journalism and mass communications.
 We are short of Filipino journalists who will continue our work and serve the Filipinos and our community-at-large in the future,” Sonido said.

 “We need good journalists who are the ‘eyes and ears of the community’, and the Chronicle believes that we must build a pool of journalists in the future to safeguard our democracy and create a group that reports ‘checks and balances’ actions happening in the government and around us.
 With good reporting in place by well-trained journalists, we can secure a fair, informative and steady flow of news in our community and around the world.
 It is important that we support these students who are preparing for their future in the JMC field.”

 Eligible college students in Hawaii are encouraged to apply.
 Deadline is Nov.
 15, 2022.

 - Full-time college student (at least 12 credits undergraduate/non-graduating senior) enrolled at an accredited four-year public or private college/university in the United States by the 2021 fall semester (preference is given to local students but mainland students intending to return to Hawaii and work in local media after graduation are encouraged to apply)